yt3trees/qmk_firmware/keyboards/handwired/atreus50/readme.md

 ## Compiling and loading the firmware

-Make example for this keyboard (after setting up your build environment):

-    make handwired/atreus50:default
+To build the firmware, run `make`.

-To flash the firmware onto the microcontroller, run `make avrdude`, and press the reset button.
+To flash the firemware onto the microcontroller, run `make avrdude`, and press the reset button.

-    make handwired/atreus50:default:avrdude

-See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
-Brand new to QMK?
-Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).